spsforks/QB64-Wiki/_WINDOWHANDLE.md

 '----------------------------------------------------------------------------------------

 DECLARE DYNAMIC LIBRARY "user32"
-FUNCTION MessageBoxA& (BYVAL hwnd AS LONG, Message AS STRING, Title AS STRING, BYVAL MBType AS _UNSIGNED LONG) END DECLARE
+FUNCTION MessageBoxA& (BYVAL hwnd AS _OFFSET, Message AS STRING, Title AS STRING, BYVAL MBType AS _UNSIGNED LONG) END DECLARE

 DO